 - The relevance of the planned training to the challenges of reporting from the frontline regions.

-- Detailed budget, including a breakdown of costs for the proposed training.
+- Budget, including a breakdown of costs for the proposed training.

 Selection Process